Damianjacob/MS4_breadit/breadit/README.md

 - 13. As a registered user I want to be able to edit my posts so that I can correct mistakes easily if they happen.

 ### Admin and staff access
+Users that have superuser or staff privileges can access the admin panel from their navbar.
+From there, they can delete users, posts and comments if necessary.
 <details>
 <summary>Admin Panel</summary>
 <img src='https://github.com/Damianjacob/MS4_breadit/blob/main/breadit/docs/features/admin.png' alt='admin panel screenshot'>